-Vlissingen is a city in southwestern Netherlands located on the former Walcheren island.
+Vlissingen is a port city located in southwestern Holland, and on the former Walcheren island.
 With its strategic location between the North Sea and Scheldt river, Vlissingen has been a major harbour for centuries.
 In 1315 it was granted city rights.
 During the 17th century the city was a main harbour for ships of Dutch East India Company (VOC).
 Vlissingen is also known as Admiral Michiel de Ruyter's birthplace (1607-1676).

 Vlissingen has a total area of 344.83 km2 (133.14 ml2) and a population of 44,350 inhabitants (2014 census).
 It is noted for the yards on Scheldt where most of the vessels of Koninklijke Marine (Royal Netherlands Navy) are built.
 Cruisers are attracted to Vlissingen not only because of its maritime character, but because nowhere else in the world do big ships pass so close to shore.